 Founded in 1996, The Neon Museum is a non-profit 501 (c) 3 organization dedicated to collecting, preserving, studying and exhibiting iconic Las Vegas signs for educational, historic, arts and cultural enrichment.
 The Neon Museum campus includes the outdoor exhibition space known as the Neon Boneyard Main Collection, the Neon Boneyard North Gallery, which houses additional rescued signs, and a Visitors’ Center housed inside the former La Concha Motel lobby.

 The Main Collection contains more than 200 unrestored signs which are, at sunset, illuminated with ground lighting as well as numerous restored signs which are on all the time.
-You may view the collection through either an hour-long Guided Tour, self-guided General Admission, a Private Tour or a Photo Walk.
 The Boneyard is also available for personal and commercial photo/video shoots.
-The museum is open seven days a week and hours vary based on the season.
+The Museum is open seven days a week and hours vary based on the season.